ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

-create_public_ip = true //Not defining it means not deploying it create_diagnostic_settings = true //Not defining it means not deploying it create_kv_for_vms = true //Not defining it means not deploying it create_kv_role_assignment = false //Not defining it means not deploying it, but it will stop terraform from being able to add the secrets to the kv
+create_public_ip = true //Not defining it means not deploying it create_diagnostic_settings = true //Not defining it means not deploying it create_kv_for_vms = true //Not defining it means not deploying it create_kv_role_assignment = false //If create_kv_for_vms is set to true, this will automatically be true.
+The parameter can be used to overwrite the module and not allowing it to create the role assignment "Key Vault Administrator" On the kv.
 ```

 ### mgmt parameters used to define the most backbone pieces of information for the module